CitizenOneX/vcam-base/README.md

 ## Updates

 Orignial source code is tagged by [original](https://github.com/roman380/tmhare.mvps.org-vcam/releases/tag/original) tag.
-In this state the project needs a bit of massaging to be beuilt.
+In this state the project needs a bit of massaging to be built.

 The head of the repository is updated for Virtual Studio 2019 Community builds.